‘Vanderpump Rules’ Star Lala Kent Fires Back At Stassi Schroeder Amid ‘Married Boyfriend’ Accusations

 — Dr Tabasum Mir (@tabasum) January 28, 2017

-Continuing to fans, Schroeder reminded her readers that Lala Kent had attempted to make the cast sign non-disclosure agreements during filming.
+Continuing to fans, Schroeder reminded her readers that Lala Kent had attempted to make the cast sign nondisclosure agreements during filming.
 The topic was also discussed on the show and at one point, Tom Sandoval and Ariana Madix were accused of signing the document.
 Either way, Schroeder felt the idea was a complete violation of the contracts they’d already signed to appear on Vanderpump Rules.

 Lala Kent was brought to Vanderpump Rules for Season 4 after landing a job as a hostess at the restaurant.
 Throughout her time on the show, Kent appeared to get along with some of her co-stars, but ultimately, she and the cast had a falling out and she was left with few allies.